- Volunteer Training:

 What birds visit backyards?
 What do they eat?
 What should you feed them?
 What books should you have?
 Do you need binoculars?
 Find out the answers at this workshop.
 Workshop is free.
 Please email info@dmbo.ca to register.

-Please see the website for more information about Oak Hammock Marsh.
+Please see the website for more about Oak Hammock Marsh.